-If you could have anything in the world, or do anything you want, or be anything, which would you choose?
-This podcast helps you explore your options and decide which one is best and how to go about getting what you want! (and avoid common pitfalls along the way).
+If you could have anything in the world, or do anything you want, or be anything, which would you choose? … Continue reading Have, Do or Be?

-Today’s podcast asks whether you’re living an inspiring life, then explains how to do that by choosing the better of the two motivations (hint: I’m not referring to love and fear).
-You also get a story of walking with young pioneers in disappointingly pleasant weather and you’ll learn a little bit about self actualization.
+Today’s podcast asks whether you’re living an inspiring life, then explains how to do that by choosing the better of … Continue reading Are You Living an Inspiring Life?

 Read Chapters Three and Four from Love 301: How to Love Yourself to give you a small taste of what’s in store for you.
 Order your copy today!